-Resources available from CAMP in the form of referrals
+Resources available from Sweetwater Mission (CAMP) in the form of referrals

 Save money on utility and heating bills from the free Home Weatherization Assistance Program.
 While there is often a long waiting list, it has has proven to be a cost effective way to reduce the annual utility bills of low-income residents in Cobb County.